-Dr. Sarah S. Long is a pediatric infectious disease specialist in Philadelphia, Pennsylvania and is affiliated with St. Christopher’s Hospital for Children.
+Dr. Sarah S. Long is a pediatric infectious disease specialist in Philadelphia, Pennsylvania, and is affiliated with St. Christopher’s Hospital for Children.
 She received her medical degree from Sidney Kimmel Medical College and has been in practice for more than 20 years.

-ELIOT W. GODOFSKY M.D., FACP, FIDSA
+ELIOT W. GODOFSKY, MD, FACP, FIDSA

 Bach & Godofsky

-BARBARA E. MURRAY, M.D.
+BARBARA E. MURRAY, MD, fidsa

 University of Texas Health Science Center

-She has been active in professional societies including serving on the Program Planning Committee of the American Society of Microbiology’s ICAAC meeting for 9 years and as the chair for 3 years; as an editor of Antimicrobial Agents and Chemotherapy, a journal published by the American Society of Microbiology (10 year term); on the Program Committee of the European Congress of Clinical Microbiology and Infectious Diseases (ECCMID); and she is a past Secretary, Treasurer and President of the Infectious Diseases Society of America and is currently she is currently chair of the IDSA Antimicrobial Resistance Committee.
-Dr. Murray is a frequent visiting professor at other medical schools and a frequent invited speaker at national and international meetings She received the IDSA Alexander Fleming Award for lifetime achievements in 2017.
+She has been active in professional societies, including serving on the Program Planning Committee of the American Society of Microbiology’s ICAAC meeting for nine years and as the chair for three years; as an editor of Antimicrobial Agents and Chemotherapy, a journal published by the American Society of Microbiology (10-year term); on the Program Committee of the European Congress of Clinical Microbiology and Infectious Diseases (ECCMID); and she is a past secretary, treasurer and president of the Infectious Diseases Society of America and is currently chair of the IDSA Antimicrobial Resistance Committee.
+Dr. Murray is a frequent visiting professor at other medical schools and a frequent invited speaker at national and international meetings.
+She received the IDSA Alexander Fleming Award for lifetime achievements in 2017.

-CHRIS BUSKY, CAE
+CHRIStopher BUSKY, CAE

 CHIEF EXECUTIVE OFFICER

-The Society is a leader on issues of importance to ID professionals, including education and training, policy and advocacy, setting guidelines for patient care, and developing resources for clinical practice.
-IDSA is recognized for its sponsorship of the premier annual conference, IDWeek, and top-quality journals, and has been at the forefront of global health issues such as antimicrobial resistance and HIV/AIDS.
-Housed within IDSA is the HIV Medicine Association (HIVMA), which represents medical providers and researchers working on the frontlines of HIV.
-IDSA and HIVMA members work across the United States and in nearly 100 other countries on six different continents.
+IDSA, based in Arlington, VA, represents more than 12,000 infectious diseases physicians, scientists and advanced practice providers devoted to patient care, prevention, public health, education and research in the area of infectious diseases.
+The society is a leader on issues of importance to ID professionals, including education and training, policy and advocacy, setting guidelines for patient care and developing resources for clinical practice.
+IDSA is recognized for its sponsorship of the premier IDWeek annual conference and top-quality journals, and it has been at the forefront of global health issues such as antimicrobial resistance and HIV.
+Housed within IDSA is the HIV Medicine Association (HIVMA), which represents medical providers and researchers working on the front lines of HIV.
+IDSA and HIVMA members work across the United States and in nearly 100 other countries on six continents.